End of Life Doula

 Jenny will meet with the family and client for an initial consultation.
 During this initial meeting, Jenny will discuss the families/client’s needs, expectations, and potential service offerings.
 This provides the family/client the opportunity to get to know Jenny and how she could best help support them during this time of transition.
 After the meeting, Jenny will put together a personalized package for the family/client that includes a personalized plan that encompasses the goals and needs identified.
 This plan will include a full scope of services with pricing for review.

 Based on the plan, Jenny will work with the family /client to schedule services throughout the course of the engagement.
 Balanced Soul does not take insurance, so payments must all be paid in full at the end of each service.
 To make it easier for clients, Jenny can create packages for hours that are paid in advance, rather than accepting payment after every engagement.
-Please note, if a client is outside of the Indianapolis area, there will be travel fee.
+If a client is outside of the Indianapolis area, there will be a travel fee.

 “Jennifer has been an invaluable resource to my family and me as we have navigated the unimaginable path of terminal illness.
 She has been kind, gentle, caring and understanding.
 She has been available to answer questions, no matter how significant or insignificant they may be.
 She provides a wide range of services, including Reiki and energy balancing and healing and has a vast knowledge of end of life rituals as she accompanies you on your journey towards dying.
 She has made processing my death a very spiritual and sacred experience, for not just me but also for my family.”